 Q: Can I stay in the halls over breaks?

 To be considered to live on-campus during the winter break, residents must complete and return the Winter Break On-Campus Housing Request Form to the Office of Residence Life located in Bair Family Student Center by the Monday of finals week fall semester at 5:00 p.m.
-Residents approved to stay on campus during the winter break will be charged $25 per night.

 Q: How do I change to a different room or building?